ShprAlex/SproutLife/README.md

 Organisms with three children will dominate because having more children means they spend less energy per child on average.
 However, having 3 children makes it harder to establish a stable pattern of who dies when and how.
 This results in chaos, a less densely populated board, and a lower population.

 So what's good for the individual can in some ways be bad for the community.
-We can relate this to China's one child policy - regardless of the actual outcome, their goal was to benefit the country as a whole at the expense of the individual.
-Another parallel is curbing smoking, and laws in general that create rules on collective behavior that doesn't naturally arise at an individual level.
+We can relate this to China's one child policy.
+Regardless of the actual outcome, their goal was to benefit the country as a whole at the expense of the individual.
+Another parallel is curbing smoking.
+Competition forced bars to allow smoking, and regulation was necessary to improve the situation for the majority.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife%202016-01-27t.gif)